 If you create a document by choosing File > New > Text Document (or Spreadsheet, Presentation, or Drawing) from the Menu bar, LibreOffice creates the document from the default template for that type of document.
 You can, however, change the default whenever you choose.

+Note for Microsoft Word users

+You may know that Microsoft Word employs a normal.dot or normal.dotx file for its default template and how to regenerate it.

+LibreOffice does not have a similar default template file; the “factory defaults” are embedded within the software.